Nuker0s/Tooling-GG-Archive/README.md

-# Audio & Middleware Tools

-A curated list of audio software, engines and tools with taxonomy, tags and compatibility.
+## Tooling.GG Archive

+An archived version of list of tools that was created by Henry/\_hwas\_ and Tooling.gg community.
+I am not an original creator of this list and i do not actively maintain it.

 ## [audiokinetic - wwise](https://www.audiokinetic.com/en/wwise/overview)